seancorfield/spd1/README.md

 (don't worry about that) and a number of attributes, specified by keywords - symbols beginning with `:` - that cover descriptive and functional aspects of your project.
 If you get into Clojure development, you'll need to learn about `:dependencies`, `:plugins`, `:profiles` and a few more.

-For this project, only `:dependencies` is relevant: we depend on Clojure 1.5.1 and Expectations 1.4.49.
+For this project, only `:dependencies` is relevant: we depend on Clojure 1.5.1 and Expectations 1.4.52.
 When Leiningen - or LightTable - starts a REPL, it will automatically download those dependencies and cache them (in `.m2/` in your home directory, if you care) and add those JAR files to the Java classpath before starting the REPL (which is really just a Java program).
 That makes the namespaces inside those JAR files available to your code, and that's how the `:require` declaration in each namspace pulls them in and makes functions available to your code.

 ## License

-Copyright © 2013 Sean Corfield
+Copyright (c) 2013 Sean Corfield

 Distributed under the Eclipse Public License, the same as Clojure.